 - What does non-fungible mean?

 - NFTs are considered non-fungible because there is no standard value that applies to all NFTs.
-The physical money we use in the world economy has a standard value and even an exchange rate when trading currency for currency.
+The physical money we use in the world economy is fungible, because it has a standard value and even an exchange rate when trading currency for currency.

 - What decides an NFT's value?